 Alorica at Home Virtual Call Center Jobs

-Alorica at Home employs thousands of home-based agents across the country.
-Alorica at Home is a customer care outsourcing firm.
-It acquired virtual call center West at Home in early 2015 and runs its operations in much the same manner as West at Home did, employing virtual call center agents to provide customer service for its varied list of clients.
+Alorica at Home is a customer care outsourcing firm that employs thousands of home-based agents across the country.
+It acquired virtual call center West at Home in 2015 and runs its operations in much the same manner as West at Home did, employing virtual call center agents to provide customer service for its varied list of clients.

 Types of Work-at-Home Opportunities

 Alorica at Home hires its agents as employees, not independent contractors, so workers are guaranteed the minimum wage in their states.
 They receive inbound calls and perform services such as sales, customer service, billing, surveys, account management, online chat, and technical support.
 Bilingual call center and interpretation jobs are also available.
 Paid training is done online via self-paced tutorials.

 Pay for Alorica agents depends on the type of program you are in and the amount of time you work.
 There are four types of programs: Per-Minute Rate, Worktime Rate, Per-Call or Guaranteed Hourly Rate.
 No matter what, if your total earnings come to less than minimum wage, your pay will be bumped up to meet local minimum wage standards on a weekly basis.
 Agents typically earn between minimum wage and $10 per hour.
 Agents are paid every two weeks via check, direct deposit, or pay card.

 The company does not offer paid time off or pay for medical benefits.
 However, it does give employees the option to purchase medical and dental benefits.
 Agents must be available to work at least 10 hours per week.